 Ultimately, the overall goal of warehouse management system software is to achieve a paperless environment that directs the employees automatically on the optimal picking, putaway, and shipping of products.

-Characteristics of Warehouse Management System
+Characteristics of WMS

 - Warehouse or workflow design: – WMS makes it possible for the companies to customise a workflow that includes advanced picking logic to ensure that the warehouse is designed for optimised inventory allocation.
 With a rise in holding costs and space becoming more expensive, using a WMS with the ability to slot bins to maximise storage space allows more efficient use of that space.